Skip to content

 public function getTaxPayersData(string $taxPayersFilename, string $errorsFilename): array {

-// array of taxpayer data
+// taxpayer data table

 $taxPayersData = [];